vcpavao/CharleyMap/README.md

 # Charley Map

-Map of missing persons data from the Charley Project website (http://charleyproject.org/) created using Python web scraping.
+Node.js app that generates map of missing persons data from the Charley Project website (http://charleyproject.org/)